14ndy15/expenses/README.md

-# expenses
+# Expenses
-Data analysis of my expenses
+The objective of this project is to keep track of my expenses